ericdequ/GovCon/data/blog/Local/CAM.md

 Imagine how many prophets have been prohibitted from helping the world

 bc of the rigid structures and systems we have in place to be able to heal the wworld

+he tried to heal all, but also made you commit to his rules

+ill forgive, butt youll have too worship me too!